270 EDUCATION ALLOWANCE (last updated 5/18/2014 with TL:SR-838)

 Supplementary instruction may be reimbursed up to the maximum shown in Section 274.12a in addition to the "school at post" education allowance for only the following reason(s):

-e. the "base school at post" does not offer a Gifted and Talented (GT), or equivalent, program.
+*e. the child’s school at post does not offer a Gifted and Talented (GT), or equivalent, program.
 The employee must show one of the following in order to use Supplementary Instruction funds for a GT academics-only (math, science, languages, social studies, however, not physical education or the arts) program: (1) a letter from the child’s previous school that the child qualified for and participated in a GT program; (2) a letter from the child’s current school which endorses that the child’s performance qualifies for a GT program which the school cannot provide; or (3) the results of a standardized GT test(s) which show the child eligible to participate in a GT program.

 276.10 Upon Death of Employee